1Caxz/iProgressHUD/README.md

 /** Setting the alpha of modal view.
 Default is 0.7 */ iprogress.alphaModal = 0.7

+/** Setting the alpha of box view.
+Default is 0.7 */ open var alphaBox: CGFloat = 0.7

 /** Setting box size in percent of width view.
-Default is 40%. */ iprogress.boxSize = 40
+Default is 50%. */ iprogress.boxSize = 50

 /** Setting the corner radius of box view.
 Default is 12. */ iprogress.boxCorner = 12